 Some of the Tribunal’s duties include:

-- Reviewing Involuntary Treatment Orders (ITO) and Forensic Orders (FO)
+- Reviewing Treatment Authority (TA) and Forensic Orders (FO)

 - Reviewing young persons with mental illness who are detained in high security for treatment.

 - Hearing applications for involuntary patients to move out of Queensland